Hoff97/connect-four/README.md

 2. **"Module not found" errors**
    - Ensure you're serving the files from a web server
    - Files must be served over HTTP, not opened directly in browser
+   - Make sure you're in the `webpage` directory when serving

 3. **CORS errors**
    - Use a proper web server (Python, Node.js, etc.)
-   - Don't open `index.html` directly in browser
+   - Don't open HTML files directly in browser

 4. **AI moves slowly**
    - Reduce AI difficulty level